dpa99c/cordova-plugin-gemini-x/README.md

 cordova-plugin-gemini-x [![Latest Stable Version](https://img.shields.io/npm/v/cordova-plugin-gemini-x.svg)](https://www.npmjs.com/package/cordova-plugin-gemini-x) [![Total Downloads](https://img.shields.io/npm/dt/cordova-plugin-gemini-x.svg)](https://npm-stat.com/charts.html?package=cordova-plugin-gemini-x)
 =========================

-Cordova plugin to use Google's Gemini AI SDK for Android and iOS.
+Cordova plugin to use Google's [Gemini AI](https://ai.google.dev/docs) in Android and iOS mobile apps.

+Enables you to use the cutting-edge Gemini AI models directly in your Cordova app with no server-side code required.

+Gemini AI models are designed to understand and generate natural language and multi-modal (text and vision) content, and are available in a variety of languages and regions.

+Features include:
+- Unified cross-platform abstraction for the Gemini AI SDKs for Android and iOS.
+- Text-only and multi-modal (text and vision) models.
+- Streaming and non-streaming interactions.
+- Chat history for multi-turn conversations.
+- Counting tokens for input text and images.
+- Safety settings for filtering unsafe content.
+- Model configuration parameters such as temperature, topP, topK, maxOutputTokens, and stopSequences.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->